At a Glance

 Who Should Consider?

-Law enforcement agencies that identified priority corridors for speed reduction but are limited by the capacity to properly monitor those corridors.
+Law enforcement agencies that identified priority corridors for speed reduction but are limited by capacity to properly monitor those corridors.